 Kinsey Millhone is a former police officer, now private investigator, created by Sue Grafton.
 Millhone is a bit eccentric, fussy, but gets the job done.

 One of the appealing things about this series is that each book is titled after a letter of the alphabet.
 Sadly, Grafton died before finishing the final book for the letter Z. “As far as we in the family are concerned, the alphabet now ends at Y,” said her daughter.

 If you decide to read all of these detective books, they’ll probably last you a lifetime.
-They’re fantastic though, so it wouldn’t be a bad choice.
+But they’re fantastic so that’s a win-win!